 Everyone needs to make better informed decisions about this, and to take the environmental impact into account.

 I will carry on working on sustainable cities resource use for my post-doc.
 I want to find out how to optimise urban systems.
 Of course you have to get the funding and the right team of people!

 I want to improve what we already have and solve the problems I am passionate about.
 And if I get the chance I will always work in sustainability.

-Want to know more?
+Want to know more about urban metabolism?
 Ling Min has published an Open Access paper, and you can read it here.